nanohop/sketch-to-react-native/README.md

 Sketch exports a fairly clean SVG, which makes the process easier, but there is still a lot of processing involved.
 Here's the basic steps:

 1. Prep the SVG to make processing easier
+2. Use a deep neural net to filter out unwanted elements
-2. Get component bounding boxes using headless Chrome
+3. Get component bounding boxes using headless Chrome
-3. Figure out all the child/parent relationships
+4. Figure out all the child/parent relationships
-4. Convert from absolute (pixel) positioning to Flex Box
+5. Convert from absolute (pixel) positioning to Flex Box
-5. Extract images from SVG paths and polygons
+6. Extract images from SVG paths and polygons
-6. Generate styles for every component
+7. Generate styles for every component
-7. Generate components
+8. Generate components
-8. Export to an output file
+9. Export to an output file

 ### A note about the most difficult part